jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Tutorial_Part_1.md

 | **pcee_accesskey** | **'<YOUR_ACCESS_KEY>'** | *Log into Prisma Cloud and go to Settings > Access Keys* |
 | **pcee_secretkey** | **'<YOUR_SECRET_KEY>'** | *Obtain your Secret Key at time of Access Key creation.* |

+## 1 - Setup Secrets Management

-### Step 1: Create Secret and store Access Key info in Vault
+I'm choosing to Create Secret and store Access Key info in Vault in Dev mode.

+Feel free to choose another Secrets Management
+TODO: Refer to other options.

-*NOTE: For this step we will only be showing you how to utlize Vault in **'Dev'** mode.
-This is NOT recommended for production use, however much simplier to learn and use for the purposes of this tutorial.
+*NOTE: Using Vault in **'Dev'** mode is NOT recommended for production use, however much simplier to learn and use for the purposes of this tutorial.
 See [Deploy Vault Tutorial](https://learn.hashicorp.com/tutorials/vault/getting-started-deploy?in=vault/getting-started) and [Seal/Unseal Concepts](https://www.vaultproject.io/docs/concepts/seal) to learn how to use Vault for a production environment.*

 Using dev mode, start the dev server: